hjha225/cs499s18p09/testing.md

 ## Unit Tests:
   - Job Class: <br>
-    -- Create using constructor and fill in with additional functions -- Works<br>
+    -- Create using constructor and fill in with additional functions<br>
-    -- Create using contructor and filling in with constructor -- Works<br>
+    -- Create using contructor and filling in with constructor<br>
-    -- Output override --Works <br><br>
+    -- Output override <br><br>
   - Occupant Class:<br>
-    -- Create using constructor and fill in with additional functions -- Works<br>
+    -- Create using constructor and fill in with additional functions<br>
-    -- Create using contructor and filling in with constructor --Works <br>
+    -- Create using contructor and filling in with constructor <br>
-    -- Output override -- Works<br><br>
+    -- Output override<br><br>
   - Vehicle Class: <br>
-    -- Create using constructor and fill in with additional functions --Works <br>
+    -- Create using constructor and fill in with additional functions <br>
-    -- Create using contructor and filling in with constructor -- Works <br>
+    -- Create using contructor and filling in with constructor <br>
-    -- Output override -- Works<br><br>
+    -- Output override<br><br>
   - IO Class: <br>
-    -- Output a job to a file -- Broken but fixable by end of year <br><br>
+    -- Output a job to a file<br><br>
   - Front End: <br>
     1. Test all buttons and non-editable (read-only) boxes and make sure they have tool tips that display <br>
     + Quick Access Bar<br>